The Girl from Missouri

-The Girl from Missouri (originally called Born to Be Kissed) is a 1934 American romantic comedy-drama film starring Jean Harlow and Franchot Tone.
-The movie was written by Anita Loos and directed by Jack Conway.
+The Girl from Missouri (originally called Born to Be Kissed) is a 1934 American romantic comedy drama film directed by Jack Conway and starring Jean Harlow, Lionel Barrymore and Franchot Tone.
+The screenplay was written by Anita Loos.

 Plot

-Eadie (Jean Harlow) lives in Kansas City, working as a waitress-slash-dance partner at a beer joint owned by her abusive stepfather.
-She runs away to New York City with her man-hungry friend Kitty (Patsy Kelly).
+Eadie lives in Kansas City, working as a waitress-slash-dance partner at a beer joint owned by her abusive stepfather.
+She runs away to New York City with her man-hungry friend Kitty.
 On the train, she tells Kitty that she has ideals and plans to marry a somebody so she can accomplish something worthwhile.
 A millionaire seems just right to her.
 Any millionaire.

-She lands a job as one of the chorus girls entertaining guests at a stag party at the mansion of wealthy Frank Cousins (Lewis Stone).
+She lands a job as one of the chorus girls entertaining guests at a stag party at the mansion of wealthy Frank Cousins.
 There, she manages to see Cousins alone; knowing he is about to commit suicide over unplayable debts, he offers her expensive gifts, including a pair of expensive star ruby cufflinks, but she refuses to accept them until they become engaged.
 She is surprised when he readily agrees.
 Unbeknownst to her, guest T.R.
-Paige (Lionel Barrymore) had just before refused to save Cousins from financial ruin.
+Paige had just before refused to save Cousins from financial ruin.
 After Eadie leaves Cousins he shoots himself.
 Seeking to cover her dubious tracks she becomes rather intimately acquainted with T.R. when she gets him to retrieve the cufflinks from her stocking before the investigating policeman can ask where and how she got them (intimating she’d be accused either of Cousins’ murder or robbing the corpse).